 Due to the international nature of the value chain the Company operates within, it is exposed to fluctuations in the exchange rate of Norwegian Krone compared to other currencies, particularly Euro.
-In accordance with Siemens corporate guidelines, the majority of currency risks are mitigated through the usage of currency options and forward contracts.
+In accordance with Siemens corporate guidelines, the majority of currency risks are mitigated through the usage of forward contracts.
 Foreign exchange contracts are concluded towards the Siemens Group's internal bank who act as counterpart in all transactions.
-This approach for hedging is particularly important since the start of the COVID-19 pandemics with high fluctuation of the Norwegian kroner valuta.
-Whereas impacts of currency exchange exposure were to a large degree eliminated through hedges, the company could benefit from positive impacts of the strong EUR from costumer contracts applying EUR as payment currency.